sd19spring/FlagQuest/README.md

 ![Group photo](images/team_photo.jpg)

-This game was created, designed, and coded by Lauren Anfenson, David Freeman, Emma Mack, and Griffith Stites.
+This game was created, designed, and coded by Lauren Anfenson, David Freeman, Emma Mack, and Maeve Stites.
 See more about us and our contributions [here](https://sd19spring.github.io/FlagQuest/about-us).